BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 During the past year of production use of Nexus we have noticed that users tend to develop schemas and contexts as reusable components.
-An example of that is the [Neuroshapes] initiative, a community effort for a shared vocabulary and collection of constraints for neuroscience, an initiative under the [INCF] umbrella.
+An example of that is the [Neuroshapes] initiative, a community effort for a shared vocabulary and collection of constraints for neuroscience.

 The use of schemas and contexts in the `v0.m.p` series applied a restriction on the locality of constrained resources, specifically resources could only be created in the same _domain_ with schemas.